Robstei/zugriffsdaten_apache_spark/readme.md

 # How to start the application

 - run docker compose up in root
+- put access.log file in /data directory on host machine
 - monitor with SparkUI via http://localhost:8080/

 # Usefull ressources